ntpt7921/RaspPi_AttendanceSystem/README.md

 ## Requirement

 This project will utilize a Raspberry Pi 4 (2GB RAM) to implement a attendence system with facial recognition and RFID card reader.
-It will have the ability to access networked database of authorized personels and display the result.
+It will have the ability to access database of authorized personels and display the result.

-The system needs to have the ability to update and get new data from and to a database (online or local, preferably online).
+The system needs to have the ability to update and get new data from and to a database (local).
 The ability to deny authorization if target is detected as a display device or a picture is not implemented.

 The system ***may*** have a monitor, it will display a UI to help users with alignment of their face.
-The display will also facilitate directing user to do certain action (to help prevent using a picture to fool the system).
+The program can not differentiate between a real person and a picture.

 ## Structure